how to run a dispensary successfully

 5. Encourage Individual Authenticity

-The store is absolutely dripping in big regal chunks of driftwood, which goes a long way in making you feel like it belongs there.
+The store is absolutely dripping with large, regal chunks of driftwood, which goes a long way toward making you feel it belongs there.
 The open, airy nature also harmonizes well with people’s mindset when hitting the beach.
 The service was chill and non-salesy, and they recommended a dope hiking path nearby.

 Embracing the local culture, geography, and community can go a long way in creating a shopping experience that people will remember for a long time, which is the best kind of marketing you can do.